-Nicole Scherzinger Gets Airborne In A Teeny Bikini To Celebrate ‘New Beginnings’
+Nicole Scherzinger Gets Airborne In A Teeny Bikini To Celebrate 'New Beginnings'

 Nicole Scherzinger demonstrated her athleticism while showing off a lot of skin in her latest Instagram update.

 On Saturday, the 42-year-old Pussycat Dolls songstress shared a vacation pic that was accompanied by a message about getting off to a fresh start.
-The image revealed that she kicked off 2021 by getting some fresh sea air and flaunting her fabulous figure in skimpy swimwear.
+She kicked off 2021 by getting some fresh sea air and flaunting her fabulous figure in skimpy swimwear.

-Nicole was shown leaping up in the air on a beach while contorting her body into a double-stag position.
+Nicole leaped up in the air on a beach while contorting her body into a double-stag position.
 Her right thigh and her torso almost formed a perfect 90-degree angle.
-She bent both knees, but her left leg was positioned behind her.
-It created a V with her foot pointing toward the sky.
+She bent both knees, but her left leg was positioned behind her, creating a V shape with her foot pointing toward the sky.
 She kept the toes of both of her sand-covered feet perfectly pointed.
 Her arms formed an L shape.

-The amount of height that she achieved was made more impressive due to her launching pad consisting of deep sand.
+The amount of height that she achieved was made more impressive because she launched herself from deep sand.
 Her surroundings also included a large expanse of the sparkling teal ocean.
 In the distance, a few other beachgoers could be seen riding the waves by kitesurfing.
 Four of their curved kites were visible soaring far above them against a backdrop blue sky filled with fluffy white clouds.

 The Masked Singer panelist seemed to have a positive outlook for 2021, and her attitude was reflected in the comments section of her post.